Dr Mariya Ivancheva

 Projects

-Ivancheva, Mariya (Co-investigator) Weissova, Lea (Co-investigator) Tetevenski, Stoyo (Co-investigator) Angelova, Alessandria (Co-investigator) Konstantinova, Nely (Co-investigator)
+Ivancheva, Mariya (Co-investigator) Eneva, Stoyanka (Co-investigator) Tetevenski, Stoyo (Co-investigator) Angelova, Alessandria (Co-investigator) Konstantinova, Nely (Co-investigator)

-This project is sponsored by the Economic Opportunities Fund, 2023-2025, by the Alliance for Gender Equality in Europe.
-The study uses a qualitative research and knowledge exchange strategy to explore and render visible the different exploitative and self-exploitative aspects of care work, especially in sectors such as domestic care, social work, health care, elderly care, and nursery/primary school teaching.
+The study used a qualitative research and knowledge exchange strategy to explore and render visible the different exploitative and self-exploitative aspects of care work, especially in sectors such as domestic care, social work, health care, elderly care, and nursery/primary school teaching.

-Through 50 qualitative interviews with workers in these sectors in five locations across Bulgaria, the study will examine the challenges/opportunities faced by workers with regard to the de-financing of public services, ageing population and outward migration, and relation to institutional care strategies in post-socialist Bulgaria and the European Care Strategy (European Commission 2021).
+Through 50 qualitative interviews with workers in these sectors in five locations across Bulgaria, the study examined the challenges/opportunities faced by care workers with regard to the de-financing of public services, ageing population and outward migration, and relation to institutional care strategies in post-socialist Bulgaria and the European Care Strategy (European Commission 2021).

-Beyond researching and visibilising different norms of care work and how it is exacted and performed within families and communities, nationally and transnationally, the project also aims to work with policy-makers and trade unions to increase their understanding of the role of social reproduction and care sector for economic and social stability in every sector of society, and push for legislative change.
+Beyond researching and visibilising different norms of care work and how it is exacted and performed within families and communities, nationally and transnationally, the project also works with diverse stakeholders (workers, policy-makers, trade unions, NGOs) to increase the public understanding of the role of social reproduction and care sector for economic and social stability in every sector of society, and push for legislative change.

 Care and social inequalities: public kindergarten place shortages and their impact on women in post-socialist Bulgaria